sbhattarai1/portfolio/README.md

 ## How to use?

-Use this template tobuild your portfolio
+Use this template to build your portfolio